-Jordan Costa, M.A.Fourth Year PhD Candidate at Rutgers School of Criminal Justice
+Jordan Costa, M.A.Sixth Year PhD Candidate at Rutgers School of Criminal Justice

 Jordan's research interests centers on the intersection of public health and public safety with a specific focus on structural violence, community-led and trauma-informed violence reduction strategies, as well as hospital-based violence intervention programs. > View Jordan's CV

 Taylor Rodriguez, M.S.Fourth Year SEDL Doctoral Student at Rutgers University